VictorAcatrinei/docs/source/User_Guide/Setting_Up_Your_Server/content_delivery_networks.md

 ![CloudFlare CNAME]({{root_url}}/images/cloudflare5.png)

-Now click on I AM DONE WITH CNAME SETUP.
-Once done; contact SendGrid support, and they'll validate the CDN settings and enable SSL click and open tracking.
+Now click on I AM DONE ENTERING MY DNS RECORDS, and click on the grey cloud next to it for the traffic to be routed through CloudFlare (the cloud should turn orange).
+Once done, contact SendGrid support, and they'll validate the CDN settings and enable SSL click and open tracking.